-Nearly a quarter-century after its original release, Aladdin—Disney's Oscar-winning animated film from 1992—is getting a 21st-century upgrade with its much anticipated Blu-ray and digital edition.
-Read on to discover a whole new world of dazzling things you might not have known about this beloved Disney classic.
+Nearly 30 years after its original release, Aladdin—Disney's Oscar-winning animated film from 1992—is getting a 21st-century upgrade with Guy Ritchie's much anticipated live-action edition.
+Read on to discover a whole new world of dazzling things you might not have known about Disney's original animated classic.

 Though the role of Genie was written specifically for Williams, then-studio chief Jeffrey Katzenberg had many reasons to doubt that they’d be able to sign him: Money, timing, contracts, and, of course, landing an A-lister for a voiceover role.
 He insisted the team come up with alternative choices.
 Had Williams declined, Genie could have been voiced by John Candy, Steve Martin, Eddie Murphy, Martin Short, John Goodman, or Albert Brooks.